Roger Waters: 1984–1989: The Pros and Cons of Hitch Hiking and Radio K.A.O.S.

-In 1984, Waters released his first solo album, The Pros and Cons of Hitch Hiking, which dealt with Waters's feelings about monogamy and family life versus "the call of the wild".
+In 1984, Waters released his first solo album, The Pros and Cons of Hitch Hiking, which dealt with Waters's feelings about monogamy and family life versus "the call of the wild."
 The protagonist, Reg, finally chooses love and matrimony over promiscuity.
-The album featured guitarist Eric Clapton, jazz saxophonist David Sanborn, and artwork by Gerald Scarfe.
+The album features the guitarist Eric Clapton, the jazz saxophonist David Sanborn, and artwork by Gerald Scarfe.
 Kurt Loder described The Pros And Cons of Hitch Hiking as a "strangely static, faintly hideous record".
 Rolling Stone rated the album a "rock bottom one star".
 Years later, Mike DeGagne of AllMusic praised its "ingenious symbolism" and "brilliant use of stream of consciousness within a subconscious realm", rating it four out of five.

 Waters toured the album with Clapton, a new band, and new material; the shows included a selection of Pink Floyd songs.
 Waters débuted his tour in Stockholm on 16 June 1984.
 The tour drew poor ticket sales and some performances at larger venues were cancelled; Waters estimated that he lost £400,000 on the tour.
-In March 1985, Waters went to North America to play smaller venues with the Pros and Cons Plus Some Old Pink Floyd Stuff—North America Tour 1985.
-The Pros and Cons of Hitch Hiking has been certified Gold by the RIAA.
+In March and April 1985, played a tour of smaller venues in North America on a tour called "Pros and Cons Plus Some Old Pink Floyd Stuff".The Pros and Cons of Hitch Hiking was certified gold in the US.

-In 1986, Waters contributed songs and a score to the soundtrack of the animated film When the Wind Blows, based on the Raymond Briggs book of the same name.
-His backing band featuring Paul Carrack was credited as The Bleeding Heart Band.
-In 1987, Waters released Radio K.A.O.S., a concept album based on a mute man named Billy from an impoverished Welsh mining town who has the ability to physically tune into radio waves in his head.
+In 1986, Waters contributed songs and a score to the soundtrack of the animated film When the Wind Blows, based on the book by Raymond Briggs.
+His band, featuring Paul Carrack, was credited as the Bleeding Heart Band.
+In 1987, Waters released Radio K.A.O.S., a concept album based on a mute man named Billy from an impoverished Welsh mining town who has the ability to tune into radio waves in his head.
 Billy learns to communicate with a radio DJ, and eventually to control the world's computers.
 Angry at the state of the world in which he lives, he simulates a nuclear attack.
-Waters followed the release with a supporting tour also in 1987.
+Waters followed the release with a tour.